-My theoretical orientation is psychodynamic or psychoanalytic.
-What does this mean?
-It is generally considered “talk therapy,” depth oriented, and strives to connect with the unconscious.
-Our unconscious motivations exist outside of our day-to-day awareness.
-Psychodynamic or psychoanalytic therapy aims to encounter & better understand these motivations, by honoring and evaluating the relationship that we construct together in the protected therapeutic environment.
-Your internal world is important and deserves to be understood.
+My style is warm, interactive, and engaging.
+Your internal world is important and deserves to be understood in a protected place.
+My theoretical orientation is psychodynamic or psychoanalytic, which is generally considered “talk therapy,” depth oriented, and strives to connect with the unconscious.
+Our unconscious motivations exist outside of societal norms and our day-to-day awareness.
+Psychodynamic or psychoanalytic therapy aims to encounter & better understand these motivations, in a protected space that we co-create together.
+Feel free to explore my blog, SHRINK, for more details on the psychodynamic or psychoanalytic orientation.

 A note on incorporation of Yoga & Meditation principles…

 So often, there is a disconnect between our minds and our bodies that causes us profound suffering.
 Encouraging a reconnection between mind & body can really shift, rejuvenate, and enliven things, particularly if you’re noticing a lot of bodily symptoms.
 I have found that with certain folks, relying on and incorporating principles of Yoga and Meditation can be useful tools.
 I realize that these options are not appealing for everyone, so they are incorporated on a case by case basis and by request.